jtwy23/seed2cigar/README.md

 by either scrolling or using the navigation bar.
 I tested through both scrolling and using the navigation bar with no problems.
 As all the sections are essentially on this one page I individually scrolled and clicked on the navigation bar to land on the section.

 On the Cigar Globe section the
 [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview) loads well and shows the marker cluster.
-The text to on this section allows users to hover over each factory name and click to then show the user where exactly the factory is and is identified with a letter corresponding to the letter next to the factory name.
+The text on this section allows users to hover over each factory name and click to show the user where the factory is and is identified with a letter corresponding to the letter next to the factory name.

 Cigar Journey section is created with the
 [bootstrap accordion](https://getbootstrap.com/docs/4.3/components/collapse/#accordion-example).
 Each tab is clicked to show the next section and the last will collapse.
 The images were also